 Update: It’s FINISHED!

 Romantic Reflections by Ann Holder Please contact me directly if you are interested in purchasing the original.
 This is a one of a kind, heirloom, piece.
-Price is $8600 US.
+For sale.